Javcm/CV-FOLD-MNIST-digits/README.md

 # CV-FOLD-MNIST-digits

-Using CV-FOLD to get the best parameters to classificate the MNIST-digits data set with 5 classificators:
+Notebook to use CV-FOLD in order to get the best parameters to classificate the MNIST-digits data set with 5 classificators:
 -Support vectors machine
 -Logistic regression
 -Decision tree